It’s time to build out your content calendar for the year ahead, but where do you even start?

 The editorial calendar section

-This section of the content plan is fully automated and requires no input from you or your team.
+In this section of the content calendar, it is fully automated and requires no input from you or your team.
 The purpose of this sheet is to give you a bird’s eye view of what content you’re publishing, when and what kind of content it is.
 For example blog content, video, webinar, podcast, an email, even an infographic etc.